Skip to content

 Storage Modes

-Local Mode (default: sdd.version_controlled: false)
+Local Mode (default for non-bare-git projects: sdd.version_controlled: false)

 Files are stored in a standalone git repo inside the primary workspace: